 - 7.1 Sub-contracted activity constitutes an integral aspect of the College's provision.
 The quality of this provision will be diligently monitored and managed through the existing college Quality Assurance (QA) processes and procedures, which will be adapted to comprehensively encompass all sub-contracted activity - 7.2 This policy positions sub-contracted provision as a central component of college operations, fostering continual enhancements in the quality of teaching and learning for both the college and its sub-contractors.
 Achieving this objective will involve the dissemination of effective practices throughout the supply chain, facilitated, for instance, by the Self-Assessment Report process. - 7.3 At a minimum, the College will enact the following Quality Assurance measures with sub-contractors, adhering to the College's quality cycle and the 7-Ways process: - Conduct desktop checks and due diligence visits for new providers. - Conduct annual due diligence reviews for existing providers. - Conduct three Quality Assurance visits per year, including at least one shortnotice visit, comprising face-to-face interviews with students and staff.
-These visits will be both announced and unannounced. - Perform three sample file checks, with at least one being a short-notice sample. - Conduct checks to ensure learner eligibility and existence. - Carry out observations of advice & guidance, assessment and teaching and learning practices. - 7.4 The College will outline a programme for each visit, including: - Standard visit agenda. - Short-notice visit agenda. - Quarterly contract management meetings with the Head of Apprenticeship Development, which may coincide with Quality Assurance visits. - Annual surveys of students and, if applicable, employers. - Annual audit of Management Information System (MIS) data, encompassing enrolment forms and attendance records. - Annual review of learner documents, including tracking records, reviews and Individual Learning Plans (ILPs). - Quarterly review of sub-contractor success rates, self-assessment processes and Quality Improvement Plans - 7.5 The College reserves the right to request the sub-contractor to undergo additional quality improvement measures, which may incur costs to the sub-contractor in accordance with the College's published fees.
+These visits will be both announced and unannounced. - Perform three sample file checks, with at least one being a short-notice sample. - Conduct checks to ensure learner eligibility and existence. - Carry out observations of advice & guidance, assessment and teaching and learning practices. - Ensure that funding is used for its intended purpose and complies with guidelines for Funding higher risk organisations and subcontractors as outlined by GOV.UK. - 7.4 The College will outline a programme for each visit, including: - Standard visit agenda - Short-notice visit agenda. - Quarterly contract management meetings with the Head of Apprenticeship Development, which may coincide with Quality Assurance visits. - Annual surveys of students and, if applicable, employers. - Annual audit of Management Information System (MIS) data, encompassing enrolment forms and attendance records. - Annual review of learner documents, including tracking records, reviews and Individual Learning Plans (ILPs). - Quarterly review of sub-contractor success rates, self-assessment processes and Quality Improvement Plans - 7.5 The College reserves the right to request the sub-contractor to undergo additional quality improvement measures, which may incur costs to the sub-contractor in accordance with the College's published fees.
 These measures may include: